Tornith/CHSplit/README.md

 *A: CHSplit is compatible with every major release of Clone Hero starting from v23.2.2.*

 **Q: Is CHSplit going to be released for x86, Mac and Linux in the future?**<br>
-*A: Yes, I plan to release CHSplit for all of those.*
+*A: Yes, I plan to release CHSplit for all of those in the future.*

 **Q: It's not working!**<br>
 *A: Please report your bugs and issues here on GitHub in the [issues tab](https://github.com/Tornith/CHSplit/issues).
 Be as much descriptive as possible.*